dojoengine/book/src/theory/cairo.md

 ### Starknet as an Appchain

 Cairo is an isomorphic, general-purpose language, optimized for Zero-Knowledge (ZK) proofs.
 It's the driving force behind Starknet, Starkex, and appchains.
 Remarkably, you can also run it in WebAssembly (WASM) to generate proofs on the client-side!
+Within the dojo toolchain exists [Katana](../toolchain/katana/overview.md) which is a gaming specific sequencer, which is perfectly suited to run a Dojo appchain.

-The Dojo team is working closely with the [Madara](https://github.com/keep-starknet-strange/madara) team to enable Starknet appchains to seamlessly run Dojo worlds.
+The Dojo team is also working closely with the [Madara](https://github.com/keep-starknet-strange/madara) team to enable Starknet appchains to seamlessly run Dojo worlds.